CJRQ-FM: CKSO

-Conversion to CJRQ
+Conversion to CJRQ-FM

 On March 16, 1990, the CRTC approved Telemedia Communications Ontario Inc.'s application to amend the Promise of Performance for CIGM-FM by changing the music format from Group III (Country and Country-Oriented) to Group IV (40% Pop and Rock-Softer; 60% Pop and Rock-Harder).
 Two months later on May 18, 1990, CKSO and CIGM swapped frequencies.
 CIGM moved to CKSO's 790 slot on the AM band, and CKSO took on the new call letters CJRQ and CIGM's 92.7 FM frequency.
 The new rock format signed on as Q92.

 After the 1990 swap, the CKSO call sign no longer existed in the Sudbury area until CKSO-FM, a Christian music station which had no ownership affiliation with CJRQ, signed on in 2003.

 While CKSO had been a perennial second in the radio ratings against CHNO, CJRQ quickly became the most-listened to radio station in Northern Ontario, and retained that status until the late 1990s, when CJMX's adult contemporary format overtook CJRQ in the ratings.
 The station took its biggest ratings hit after CHNO converted to the FM band in 2000, dropping to 22.9 per cent of the radio audience in 2000 from 30.9 per cent in 1999.

 In 1997, the station was censured by the Canadian Broadcast Standards Council over a 1995 broadcast.
 The station aired a daily programming feature in which it asked a daily poll question on an issue in the news, and subsequently broadcast a selection of listener comments; the CBSC complaint pertained to a question about whether the Ontario Health Insurance Plan should cover sex-reassignment surgery for transgender residents of the province, and one listener comment that was broadcast was singled out as especially homophobic and transphobic.

 In 1999, Telemedia acquired CJMX from the Pelmorex Radio Network as well.
 In 2002, Telemedia was purchased by Standard Broadcasting.
 Shortly afterward, Standard sold CJRQ, CIGM and CJMX to Rogers Communications.

 In 2009, CJRQ's longtime sister station AM 790 CIGM was sold to Newcap Broadcasting and moved to the FM dial in August that same year.

 On June 7, 2016, Q92 was rebranded as 92.7 Rock retaining the slogan and rock format.
 This was the first time CJRQ rebranded since the station signed on as "Q92" on May 18, 1990.

 The station uses the same general format as, and shares some programming with, CKFX-FM in North Bay and CJQQ-FM in Timmins.
+The stations currently air a mixture of locally hosted dayparts with syndicated programming, including the Brock & Dalby morning show from CIKR-FM Kingston, and the internationally syndicated Greg Beharrell Show in the evenings.

+On June 28, 2024, Rogers dropped the 92.7 Rock branding and resurrected the original 1990s Q92 branding.
+Rogers had also resurrected the original 1990s brandings for CJQQ-FM Timmins (as Q92) and CKFX-FM North Bay (as 101.9 The Fox).